Get insider access

 Additional Controls

-The JBL Boombox 3's controls are straightforward to use.
-Its power and Bluetooth buttons are backlit, and its other controls are raised, texturized, and differentiated enough that you don't press the wrong one accidentally in the dark.
-You can double-press the play button to skip tracks, though you can't use its physical controls to backtrack.
-The speaker also emits an audible chime when you reach its maximum volume level.
-There's a party mode button JBL calls PartyBoost that you can use to connect it to other PartyBoost-compatible JBL speakers like the JBL Charge 5 and the JBL Xtreme 3.
-Its Bluetooth button flashes blue when the speaker is in pairing mode and solidifies once it's connected.
+The controls are straightforward to use.
+Its power and Bluetooth buttons are backlit, and its other controls are raised and differentiated enough that you won't accidentally press the wrong one in the dark.
+Its Bluetooth button flashes blue when the speaker is in pairing mode and solidifies once connected.
 There's a battery indicator light on its front underneath the JBL logo.

 Design